 Get-PnPSearchCrawlLog Filter to a List or Library

-Using the Get-PnpSearchCrawlLog cmdlet wanted to filter the returned result set to a specific list.
 Before you begin, you’ll want to make sure you have access to the Crawl Log: https://yourSite-admin.sharepoint.com/_layouts/15/searchadmin/crawllogreadpermission.aspx

-Connect-PnPOnline -Url "https://sharepointed.sharepoint.com/sites/food" -Credentials (Get-Credential)
+Connect-PnPOnline -Url "https://sharepointed.sharepoint.com/sites/food" -interactive

-$logs = Get-PnPSearchCrawlLog -filter "https://sharepointed.sharepoint.com/sites/food/Lists/tacos/"
+$logs = Get-PnPSearchCrawlLog -filter "https://sharepointed.sharepoint.com/sites/food/Lists/tacos/" -RawFormat

 foreach($l in $logs)